COVID-19 and H2 biology tuition updates [2/7]

 Not only that but we also learn to be responsible about our own learning.

 It also forces me to get creative with e-learning classes to increase engagement as well as understanding.

 As such, this page will be your update point weekly as to the status of classes for the coming week so that you know whats next and plan ahead.

-Some parents, colleagues and students point me to tools like Zoom.
+Some parents, colleagues and students point me to tools like Zoom for e-learning.

 I will not use it as there have been privacy concerns with the tool.
 In addition, reports like this about Zoom keeps happening.
 Also, increasingly organizations are banning the application.
 New York City Schools as well as Elon Musk’s companies as well as the Taiwan government are the latest to do so with the list growing longer by the day.

 Unsurprisingly, MOE just now mandate all teachers to stop using Zoom for e-learning.

 Finally, for those of you who use Zoom, there has been a hack with personal details stolen.
 Please check here to see if your personal details are one of them, also to change your passwords if you share your passwords across many accounts.

 H2 Biology tuition: status update for the upcoming weekend of 4/5th July for J2